QuRyu/Haskell/blogs/GHC Extension 2.md

 ​    last _                                  = Nothing

-GHC will do the exhaustive check for us so we don’t need to worry about failing to check against a special case.
+GHC will do the exhaustive check for us so we don’t need to worry about failing to check against a special case. c